Chart Color Schemes

 Shortland has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 11 projects that may impact the area.
-Notable projects include Shortland Waters Retirement Village, 9 Gothic Street Student Accommodation, Callaghan Campus Heart, and Boatman Creek Flood Improvements.
-The following list details those most likely to be relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch identified 11 projects likely impacting the area.
+Notable ones are Shortland Waters Retirement Village, Callaghan Campus Heart, 9 Gothic Street Student Accommodation, and Boatman Creek Flood Improvements.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.